bkzk/minja/README.md

 ## Requirement

-minja is written in python 2.7 so you may need to install it.
-In such case I would recommend you to get familiar with  https://github.com/pyenv/pyenv.
+minja is written in python 2.7.
+In case it is not found on your system consider getting familiar with  https://github.com/pyenv/pyenv.

 ### Python 2.7 requirement: